zoealinea/SpringApp/demo/README.md

 2. Ensure application.properties is pointing to WindowsIP.
 Allow connections from WSLIP.

 ### 2. Install Docker on WSL Ubuntu
+Download Docker Desktop for Windows.
+Navigate to Settings > Resouces > WSL Integration.
+Ubuntu distro should automatically be fetched, enable the integration.
+Alternatively:
 1. Update your package repository:
    ```bash
    sudo apt-get update